jsiraco/regex-tutorial/Tutorial.md

 ## Regex Components

 ### Anchors
-Anchors are a type of character that specify something about the string or how the search pattern should be implemented.
+Anchors are a type of character that specify something about the string or how the search pattern should be implemented For example:
-For example:
 ``` $ ``` matches a charcater at the end of a line, while
 ``` ^ ``` matches a character at the beginning of a line

 ### Quantifiers
-Quantifiers in regular expressions specify how many times a character, group of characters, or type of characters need to appear for there to be a match.
+Quantifiers in regular expressions specify how many times a character, group of characters, or type of characters need to appear for there to be a match
 For example:
 ``` * ``` allows you to match a string that is followed by zero or more of the character immediately before the ``` * ```
 ``` + ``` allows you to match a string that is followed by one or more of the character immediately before the ``` + ```